AGiannoutsos/Latent_vs_Original_Space_Image_Classification/README.md

 <h2>Tasks</h2>

 <h3>Task A</h3>
-<h4>"Κατασκευάστε νευρωνικό δίκτυο αυτοκωδικοποίησης εικόνων το οποίο θα περιλαμβάνει στρώματα
-συμπίεσης και αποσυμπίεσης (“bottleneck”). Θα πρέπει να πραγματοποιήσετε πειράματα εκπαίδευσης του δικτύου με διαφορετικές τιμές υπερπαραμέτρων [αριθμού συνελικτικών στρωμάτων, μεγέθους συνελικτικών φίλτρων, αριθμού συνελικτικών φίλτρων ανά στρώμα, αριθμού εποχών εκπαίδευσης (epochs), μεγέθους δέσμης (batch size), διάστασης συμπίεσης (latent dimension, default=10)] ώστε να ελαχιστοποιήσετε το σφάλμα (loss) αποφεύγοντας την υπερπροσαρμογή (overfitting). Τα δεδομένα του συνόλου εισόδου πρέπει να χωριστούν κατάλληλα σε σύνολο εκπαίδευσης (training set) και σε σύνολο επικύρωσης (validation set). Βάσει των πειραμάτων, επιλέγετε τη βέλτιστη δομή για το νευρωνικό δίκτυο, και το διάνυσμα συμπίεσης (latent vector) χρησιμοποιείται για την αναπαράσταση των εικόνων στον νέο διανυσματικό χώρο"</h4>
+<h4>"Build an image autocoding neural network that includes layers
+compression and decompression (“bottleneck”).
+You will need to perform his training experiments network with different hyperparameter values ​​[number of cohesive layers, size cohesive filters, number of cohesive filters per layer, number of training seasons (epochs), batch size, compression dimension (latent dimension, default = 10)] to minimize the loss by avoiding overfitting.
+His data entrance set must be properly divided into training set and training set validation (validation set).
+Based on the experiments, you select the optimal structure for the neural network, and the latent vector is used to represent the images in the new one vector space."</h4>
 <h4>
-Execute: python reduce.py –d <dataset> -q <queryset> -od <output_dataset_file> -oq
+Execute: python reduce.py –d 'dataset' -q 'queryset' -od 'output_dataset_file' -oq 'output_query_file'</h4>
-<output_query_file></h4>
 <h3>Task B</h3>
-<h4>"Επεκτείνετε και χρησιμοποιείστε το παραδοτέο της πρώτης εργασίας για την εύρεση του πλησιέστερου
-γείτονα των εικόνων του συνόλου αναζήτησης στον νέο διανυσματικό χώρο (εξαντλητική αναζήτηση) καθώς και του πραγματικού (true) και του προσεγγιστικού (LSH) πλησιέστερου γείτονα στον αρχικό διανυσματικό χώρο: όλες οι αναζητήσεις γίνονται με τη μετρική Manhattan. Τα αποτελέσματα συγκρίνονται ως προς τον χρόνο αναζήτησης και το κλάσμα προσέγγισης στον αρχικό χώρο, δηλ. τη μέση απόσταση Manhattan προσεγγιστικού (NeuralNet ή LSH) / πραγματικού πλησιέστερου γείτονα από το διάνυσμα επερώτησης στον αρχικό χώρο."</h4>
+<h4>"Expand and use the deliverable of the first job to find the nearest one
+neighbor of the search set images in the new vector space (exhaustive search) as well as the true (LSH) and nearest (LSH) nearest neighbor to the original vector space: all searches are done with metric Manhattan.
+Results compared to the search time and the approach fraction in the original space, i.e. the mean distance Manhattan proximal (NeuralNet or LSH) / actual nearest neighbor to query vector in homepage."</h4>
 <h4>
 Execute the first task and use the outputs as the "new space files"
-Execute: ./bin/search –d <input file original space> -i <input file new space> –q <query file original space> -s <query file new space> –k <int> -L <int> -ο <output file></h4>
+Execute: ./bin/search –d 'input file original space' -i 'input file new space' –q 'query file original space' -s 'query file new space' –k 'int' -L 'int' -ο 'output file'</h4>
 <h3>Task C</h3>
-<h4>"Υλοποιήστε τη μετρική Earth Mover’s Distance (EMD) που ανάγεται σε επίλυση προβλήματος Γραμμικού
+<h4>"Implement the Earth Mover’s Distance (EMD) metric reduced to solving a Linear problem
-Προγραμματισμού (Linear Programming). Βρείτε εξαντλητικά τους 10 πλησιέστερους γείτονες και συγκρίνετε τον χρόνο εκτέλεσης και την «ορθότητα» έναντι της εξαντλητικής αναζήτησης του ερωτήματος Β. Για την «ορθότητα» χρησιμοποιείται η πληροφορία που δίνουν τα labels των εικόνων. Ως μέτρο ορθότητας ορίζεται το ποσοστό των πλησιέστερων γειτόνων που έχουν το ίδιο label με την εικόνα επερώτησης. Εκτελέστε πειράματα για διαφορετικό μέγεθος clusters κατά τον υπολογισμό της απόστασης EMD και σχολιάστε τα αποτελέσματα ως προς τον χρόνο και την «ορθότητα»."</h4>
+Linear Programming.
+Exhaustively find the 10 closest neighbors and compare execution time and "correctness" versus exhaustive query search
+B. The information provided by the image labels is used for "correctness".
+As a measure The percentage of the nearest neighbors that have the same label as the image is set question mark.
+Perform experiments on different sized clusters when calculating the distance EMD and comment on the results in terms of time and "correctness"."</h4>
 <h4>
-Execute: ./emd/search_emd.py -d <input file original space> –q <query file original space> -l1
+Execute: ./emd/search_emd.py -d 'input file original space' –q 'query file original space' -l1<br>
-<labels of input dataset> -l2 <labels of query dataset> -ο <output file> -EMD</h4>
+'labels of input dataset' -l2 'labels of query dataset' -ο 'output file' -EMD</h4>
 <h3>Task D</h3>
-<h4>" Πραγματοποιήστε συσταδοποίηση Σ1 k-medians των εικόνων του συνόλου εισόδου στον νέο χώρο και
-έστω Σ2 στον αρχικό χώρο. Χρήση του παραδοτέου της 2ης εργασίας για κατηγοριοποίηση των εικόνων του συνόλου εισόδου και συσταδοποίηση Σ3 βάσει αυτής. Επέκταση και χρήση του παραδοτέου της 1ης εργασίας για σύγκριση των τριών συσταδοποιήσεων ως προς το silhouette και την αποτίμηση της συνάρτησης-στόχου στον αρχικό χώρο (k ~ 10) με μετρική Manhattan."</h4>
+<h4>"Group S1 k-medians of the images of the input set in the new space and
+let S2 be in the original space.
+Use of the deliverable of the 2nd task to categorize the images of the input set and clustering S3 based on it.
+Extension and use of the deliverable of the 1st to compare the three silhouettes in terms of silhouette and its evaluation target function in the original space (k ~ 10) with Manhattan metric."</h4>
 <h4>
-Execute: ./bin/cluster –d <input file original space> -i <input file new space>
--n <classes from NN as clusters file> –c <configuration file> -o <output file></h4>
+Execute: ./bin/cluster –d 'input file original space' -i 'input file new space' -n 'classes from NN as clusters file' –c 'configuration file' -o 'output file'</h4>

 <h3>Assumptions</h3>
 <h4>
-1. Our PCs where unable to run experiments with the whole datasets, at least on C++, so we reduced it.
+1. Our PCs where unable to run experiments with the whole datasets, at least on C++, so we reduced it.<br>
 2. For the same reason we executed the Python experiments on Google Colab to use more data.
 </h4>
 <h3>Experiments Details</h3>